Shark anatomy: Internal organs

-Digestive System
+Digestive system

-The stomach terminates at the pylorus, that leads to the duodenum, and then to the spiral valve.
+The stomach terminates at the pylorus, which leads to the duodenum, and then to the spiral valve.
 The spiral valve is a coiled organ, it increases surface area so that nutrients can be absorbed.
 The spiral valve then empties into the rectum and anus, then into the cloaca.
 Within the shark stomach, buoyancy is established from air taking up space and providing sharks the ability to float.
-The shark stomach also has shorter intestines than most animals, which causes food to take greater amounts of time to fully digest before excreted from the body.
+The shark stomach also has shorter intestines than most animals, which causes food to take greater amounts of time to fully digest before being excreted from the body.
 This digestive gland passes secretions through the vental lobe and into the duodenum.
-The pancreas of the shark helps with digestion by producing the enzymes needed to break down the large chunks of food most sharks bite out of and the pancreas serves to help keep the metabolism at a fast pace to accommodate for the large amounts of food taken in.
+The pancreas of the shark helps with digestion by producing the enzymes needed to break down large chunks of food, and the pancreas serves to help keep the metabolism at a fast pace to accommodate for the large amounts of food taken in.
 At the very end of the short intestine lies the rectal gland which is important for the excretion waste from the animal.

-Reproductive System
+Reproductive system

-Sharks' reproductive organs serve to reproduce sexually where the male delivers sperm to the female using claspers that insert into the female's oviduct.
+Sharks' reproductive organs serve to reproduce cr7 sexually, where the male delivers sperm to the female using claspers that insert into the female's oviduct.
 This then allows the female to give birth to live young, although some do lay eggs.
-This image depicts a squalus acanthias shark dissection where this female happened to be pregnant with multiple shark pups.
+This image depicts a Squalus acanthias shark dissection where this female happened to be pregnant with multiple shark pups.
 This image is important as it shows how sharks can give birth to multiple live young.

 Temperature

-Another way that helps sharks to move through the water effortlessly is partially due to the regulation of their body temperature.
-Great white sharks, Shortfin Mako, Longfin Mako, Salmon Shark, and Porbeagle are endothermic, which helps them move quickly in water.
-They are able to regulate their body temperature depending on the temperature of the water they are in, in order to contract their muscles and swim faster.
-White sharks are often referred to as "cold-blooded killers," but they actually have the ability to warm their blood.
-Having the ability to keep their warmth helps them as predators as well.
-Another group of sharks, known as the mackerel sharks are able to warm their blood.
-These mackerel sharks retain their blood by using a heat exchange system called rete mirabile.
+Mackerel sharks such as great white sharks, shortfin mako, longfin mako, salmon shark, and porbeagle are endothermic, which helps them move quickly in cold water.
+These mackerel sharks warm their blood by using a heat exchange system called rete mirabile.
 The body temperature of mackerel sharks can be up to 10o higher than the surrounding water.